Empire Orders found in Pictures

 In June 1922, he was appointed Acting Prime Minister by the nomination of President Syngman Rhee and in January 1923, he was officially appointed Prime Minister.
 On December 16, 1924, Park Eun-sik was appointed as the military secretary-general of the Provisional Government and the Minister of Transportation.
 In March 1925, he was appointed Prime Minister by the nomination of the 2nd President Park Eun-sik, and led the Provisional Government while concurrently serving as the Minister of Transportation and Secretary-General.

-In April 1925, he resigned as prime minister, and in May of the same year he became chief of staff and devoted himself to fostering the independence army.
+In April 1925, he resigned as prime minister, and in May he became chief of staff and devoted himself to fostering the independence army.
 He died of illness on January 22, 1926, in Shanghai.

-It is obvious from his picture that he received the Order of the Eight Trigrams, however his name does not appear in the recipient list, probably because of his nationalist / anti-Japanese activities.
-In March 1962, He was awarded the 2nd class of the Order of Merit for National Foundation.
-His sons Noh Seon-kyung and Roh Tae-jun, and a daughter Noh Soon-kyung also participated in the independence movement and were later awarded the Order of Merit for National Foundation for their contributions to the independence movement.
+He was awarded the Order of Taeguk, 5th Class on Apr.
+22, 1906 and the Order of the Eight Trigrams, 4th Class on Oct.
+28, 1909.
+In March 1962, He was awarded the 2nd class of the Order of National Foundation Merit.
+His sons Noh Seon-kyung and Roh Tae-jun, and a daughter Noh Soon-kyung also participated in the independence movement and they were later awarded with the Order of National Foundation Merit for their contributions to the independence movement.

 Yi Yong-Ik 이용익 (李容翊 1854 – 1907)